-Grant-based funding allows the use of innovative approaches to improve access to quality services and increase community preschool places in areas of need and demand.
+Grant-based funding allows the use of innovative approaches to improve access to quality services and increase community preschool places across the state.

 Eligible services can apply for funding through this program to:

 - build a new centre based community preschool

 - extend an existing centre based community preschool

 - renovate premises for a centre based community preschool